magedeveloper/dataviewer/Documentation/Changelog/Index.rst

 - Fluid Field as UserFunc for displayCond compatibility
 - (Filter with direct record selection)
 - Ajax Autocomplete functionality
-- Field for merging different record values to 'value_content' or 'search' (e.g. search)
 - Change Record DataHandler to use RecordFactory
 - Provide Delete link for records in ToolbarItem
 - Full Workspaces support